The benefits of pet insurance

 Pet insurance mainly provides cover for veterinary fees if your pet is injured or becomes ill.
 However, other benefits may include:

-● the cost of your holiday if it is cancelled because your pet needs emergency surgery close to the date you were due
+- the cost of your holiday if it is cancelled because your pet needs emergency surgery close to the date you were due to leave; and

 you take it abroad under the Pet Travel Scheme.